-Table 4 presents a more formal regression analysis (using linear regression models), where the dependent variable is the percentage of non-votes at a shareholder proposal level.
-We collect this data for all companies from the ISS database, from 2015 to 2022, to make sure we capture any secular time trends in shareholder voting across the market.
+trends in shareholder voting across the market.
 Column (1) presents the baseline model, while column (2) adds financial variables as controls.
 We include firm fixed effects to account for any idiosyncratic factors unique to each company.
 Note, foremost, that the coefficient estimates (except for the estimate on variable, Meme x 2019-20), along with their statistical significance, are fairly consistent across the two models, indicating that the specifications are fairly robust.
 In terms of the results, at the top of the table, the dummy for non-routine proposals is positive (with the point estimates of 14.04 and 13.98, respectively) and highly statistically significant (at 1% level), indicating that these types of matters generally have greater non-participation than routine proposals (per stock exchange regulations): non-vote shares on non-routine matters are about 14 percentage points higher compared to those on routine matters.

 The coefficient estimates on 2019-20 and 2021-22 indicator variables are also positive and statistically significant, indicating that there is a general trend towards non-votes across all companies.
 When we interact both time period dummies with the Meme indicator, the coefficient for these terms is positive and highly statistically significant at least in the baseline model, indicating that there seems to be more non-voting at meme companies after both the abolition of commissions and the surge in social media interest in these companies.
-The rise in non-voting for meme stocks seems concentrated in non-routine proposals, as one would expect since brokers cannot vote on behalf of the shareholders on these issues.
+65 The rise in non-voting for meme stocks seems concentrated in non-routine proposals, as one would expect since brokers cannot vote on behalf of the shareholders on these issues.
 Most tellingly, the triple interaction of Meme, each time period dummy, and Non-Routine is also positive (with coefficient estimates ranging from about 7.5 to 8.1) and highly statistically significant (at 1% level) in both the baseline model and with financial controls.
 The estimates tell us that compared to routine matters at meme companies at these two time periods, the share of non-votes on non-routine matters are about 7.5 to 8 percentage points higher.
-The results indicate that, for 2019-22, meme stocks saw a greater rise in non-voting compared to other firms, and this effect was especially pronounced for proposals for which brokers cannot vote on behalf of shareholders.
+The results indicate that, for 2019-22, meme companies saw a greater rise in non-voting among shareholders as compared to non-meme companies, and this effect was especially pronounced for proposals for which brokers could not vote on behalf of shareholders.